justinpeh97/singlish-english-nmt/README.md

 # Training the Unsupervised Neural Machine Translation model

 The Undreamt model will be used for the training of the Unsupervised Neural Machine Translation model.
 Similar to vecmap, it is highly recommend to use GPU for training due to the large increase in training speed.
-The undreamt folder is a forked repository of the original [repository](https://github.com/artetxem/undreamt) created by Artetxe et al. To train the Undreamt model, simply run the following commands:
+The undreamt folder is a forked repository of the original [repository](https://github.com/artetxem/undreamt) created by Artetxe.
+To train the Undreamt model, simply run the following commands:

 ```
 cd undreamt